UCHIC/CIWS-VisChallenge/README.md

 * **Second Place**: $300
 * **Third Place**: $200

-**Note:** Payment will be made to you by Utah State University and will be considered taxable income.
+**Note:** Payment will be made to you by Utah State University through USU's Scholarship Office.

 ## Who Can Participate?